GavinPHR/HMC-VAE/README.md

 utils.py           # Utility for turning on/off parts of a model train.py           # Main entry point for traning
 ```
+And my thesis `thesis.pdf` that details theoretical background, implementation details, and experimental results.

 ### Example
 The command below trains a model with 2 latent layers each containing 30 units, and 64 filters, on the dataset CIFAR10 (which is stored in `./data`), for 100 epochs (100 variational epochs and hard-coded 3 HMC epochs), with the test set evaluated after every 1 epoch, where both trained model and test set scores are written to `/path/to/save/`.